alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-energy-related-goods-technology-and-services.markdown

 $CTA

 Also check Russia's import rules.
-Talk to your importer or [get help with overseas customs rules](/answer/choosing-export-market-ukti.html).
+You can check by talking to your importer or getting help [researching your export market](https://govuk-import-export.herokuapp.com/answer/choosing-export-market-ukti-experimental-sg.html).

 $CTA